1983-1984

 2007

-REC decides to invest in additional production capacity – Silicon IV, by putting in another silane adjacent to the Silicon III silane unit in Moses Lake.
+REC decides to invest in additional production capacity – Silicon IV, by putting in another silane production unit adjacent to the Silicon III silane unit in Moses Lake.

 2009